|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Assigned to the 5th Air Force, 19th Bombardment Group.
+On April 1, 1942 assigned to the 5th Air Force (5th AF), 19th Bombardment Group (19th BG).
 No known nickname or nose art.
-This B-17 flew one combat mission before being destroyed.
+This bomber flew one bombing mission before it was destroyed on the ground.

-On April 24, 1942, this B-17 with three others were flown flown to 7-Mile Drome near Port Moresby.
-Around 3:00am this B-17 piloted by Major Montgomery started the engines and taxied onto the runway, with three other B-17s following.
-This bomber became stuck in a hastily filled bomb crater that was wet from rain and sank to the main landing gear axle and was unable to participate in the day's mission.
+On April 24, 1942 one of four B-17 flown to 7-Mile Drome near Port Moresby.
+Around 3:00am, pilot Major Montgomery started the engines and taxied onto the runway, with the three others behind.
+While taxing, this bomber became stuck in a hastily filled bomb crater wet from rain and sank to the axle of the main landing gear axle and was unable to participate in the morning mission.

-Around 8:00am fifteen A6M2 Zeros from the Tainan Kokutai arrived over Port Moresby and four strafed 7-Mile Drome.
-Their attack set a B-26 Marauder on fire and seriously damaging another B-26 Marauder.
-Roughly ten minutes after the attack, this B-17 unexpectedly burst into flames and burned.
+Around 8:00am fifteen A6M2 Zeros from the Tainan Kōkūtai (Tainan Air Group) arrived over Port Moresby and four dove to strafed 7-Mile Drome.
+Their attack set on fire a B-26 Marauder and seriously damaging another B-26 Marauder.
+Roughly ten minutes after the attack, this B-17 unexpectedly burst into flames that destroyed the fuselage section.